SAFE Basic Training Curriculum for Media Practitioners and Social Communicators

 Promoting inclusion in training: The SAFE inclusion annex

-The second edition of SAFE’s annex about making training inclusive is now available in Arabic, English, and Bahasa:
+The second edition of SAFE’s annex about making training inclusive is now available in Arabic, English, Bahasa, and Spanish:

 The annex shares SAFE’s approach to ensuring equal access to training, addressing identity-based risks, and challenging harmful norms and stereotypes.